-The Zenmuse gimbals and cameras that are used in the Plus and Pro models as well as in the DJI drones (Phantom, Inspire, Mavic, Spark, etc.) are recommended for more professional projects; But the iPhone can also do a lot in the categories of video and photography.
-Whether normal photo, live photo, panorama, video in Full HD or 4K: the cameras of the iPhone and the Plus models of the same can be used for a lot.
-That was emphasized again and again at the last keynote events.
+The Zenmuse gimbals and cameras, which are used in the Plus and Pro models and in the DJI drones (Phantom, Inspire, Mavic, Spark, etc.), are recommended for more professional projects; the iPhone can also do a lot in the video and photography categories.
+Whether normal photo, live photo, panorama, video in Full HD or 4K: the cameras of the iPhone and the Plus models of the same can be used for many things.
+That was on the last Keynote-Events are always highlighted.

 The iPhone 7 Plus, for example, has this camera data sheet (excerpt):